 Contract Management

-Contract Management is the process which ensures that both parties to a contract fully meet their respective obligations as effectively and efficiently as possible, in order to deliver the business and operational objectives required by the contract and in particular, to achieve value for money.
+Contract Management is the process which ensures that both parties to a contract fully meet their respective obligations as effectively and efficiently as possible, to deliver the business and operational objectives required by the contract and in particular, to achieve value for money.

-The relevant budget holder, shall oversee and manage each contract on behalf of the JCCT so as to ensure that these implicit obligations are met.
+The relevant budget holder shall oversee and manage each contract on behalf of the JCCT to ensure that these implicit obligations are met.
 This contract management will include: